 Not knowing where we play until 6 months or less before the first ball doesn’t help, but we've created a 3-Test tour to showcase our favourite Caribbean.
 Our tour is presented so you know what to expect when you choose to join us in the wonderful West Indies.

 There are (were) some very affordable 'all-inclusive' (drinks & meals included) resorts across the Eastern Caribbean, but knowing we are at the game for 5-days, you won't get full value, at face value.

 One hotel can charge $1000pp 'room only' for 8-nights (our usual length of stay per test), whereas the hotel next door charges $800, all-inclusive.
 You miss lunch and drinks when we are at the game, but you still pay a lot less to receive a lot more.
-It comes down to comparative pricing, and availability at the time, and is why we sometimes include all-inclusive, sometimes not, and why we always do a pre-tour tour.
+It comes down to comparative pricing and availability, and why we sometimes include all-inclusive, and sometimes not, and why we always do a pre-tour tour.

 No matter which islands we play and which hotels we stay, we want you to receive excellent value for your time with us and will do our best for you with the cricket fixture we are given.

 Indian Premier League (IPL) runs until the end of May 2023, so our program is focussed on touring June 1 – July 10 for 3 test Matches.
 The first test in Dominica 2015 started on June 3 so we're keeping the same match dates and the same starting island; St Maarten / St Martin (SXM), the world’s smallest shared landmass!